Office of Responsible Research Practices

 The following research is excluded from the reliance agreement:

-• Research that is designated for reliant review under another reliance agreement or contract (e.g., industry-sponsored and industry-initiated clinical trials that are reviewed for Ohio State by Western IRB)
+• research that is designated for reliant review under another reliance agreement or contract (e.g., industry-sponsored and industry-initiated clinical trials that are reviewed for Ohio State by WCG)

 Submission Instructions

-• Submit the study for IRB review or exemption using the Buck-IRB online system.
+• Submit the study for IRB review or exemption using Buck-IRB.

 • List NCH as a study site in the “Domestic Research Sites – Non-Ohio State Locations” section of the application.